magicwrites/trip-emissions/README.md

 - I cannot identify the lovely font used in the task, so I have relied on nunito for the exercise
 - _"Changing the number of elements in the json file should change the number of elements on the page"_ could be either websocket event handling or just hot reload for development, I went with the latter

+## Room for improvement

+- a lot of theme values like spacing (margins, paddings, gaps) are hardcoded and could be moved to constants or better yet: engrained in the chakra UI theme system if possible
+- very early [in the docs](https://chakra-ui.com/getting-started#chakrabaseprovider) chakra reveals minimalistic approach that can be leverage through `<ChakraBaseProvider />` - something to consider if we want to get this codebase as lean as possible

 ## Time spent

 ### Setup